isntall/PrivateTravis/containers/README.md

 ### Overview

-The following containers are used for DrupalCI builds.
+The following containers are used for PrivateTravis builds.

 ### Containers